/30. Substring Concatenation Indices

 Hash Table34.1% acceptance

-Given a string input_string and a list of strings pattern_list, where each string in pattern_list has the same length, return a list of all starting indices in input_string where a substring exists that is the concatenation of every string in pattern_list in any order, each used exactly once and without any intervening characters.
+Given a string input_string and a list of strings pattern_list, where all strings in pattern_list have the same length, return a list of all starting indices in input_string where a substring is formed by concatenating each string in pattern_list exactly once in any order, without any intervening characters.
 The answer can be returned in any order.

 Example 1

-Explanation: Substrings abcabc at index 0 and abcabc at index 3 are valid concatenations.
+Explanation: Substrings at indices 0 (abcxyz), 3 (xyzabc), and 6 (abcxyz) are valid concatenations.

 Example 2